rstudio/rstudio-conf-2022-program/sessions/shiny-app-design/dashboard-builder-making-truly-interactive.md

 session_slug: shiny-app-design
 # ---- Edit information below this line ----
 # The title of your talk
-talk_title: "Dashboard-Builder: Making truly interactive R-Shiny Apps"
+talk_title: "Dashboard-Builder: Building R-Shiny Apps without writing any code"
 # A short version of the title, suitable for small displays
 talk_title_short: Dashboard-Builder
 # A link to your talk's materials, when ready